UK summons Argentine envoy over Falklands "intimidation"

-The Foreign Office said the shipping firm, agents for a cruise company, had been attacked on November 19, causing the cancellation of a planned visit to the islands some 300 miles off Argentina’s coast.
+The Foreign Office said the shipping firm, agents for a cruise company, had been attacked on Nov.
+19, causing the cancellation of a planned visit to the islands some 300 miles (482 km) off Argentina’s coast.

 Argentine President Cristina Fernandez has launched a wide-ranging diplomatic offensive to try to assert Argentina’s claim to the islands 30 years after the Falklands war, angering Britain which says the islanders want to continue to be governed by London.

-The Foreign Office, which labeled the shipping office incident a “violent act of intimidation,” said it had summoned Alicia Castro, Argentina’s envoy to London, after earlier invitations had been ignored.
+The Foreign Office, which labelled the shipping office incident a “violent act of intimidation”, said it had summoned Alicia Castro, Argentina’s envoy to London, after earlier invitations had been ignored.

 A British official with knowledge of the matter said Britain was concerned it had not received assurances that British-linked firms would not be attacked again.
 The official said Britain was also worried the attackers may have had state backing.